nmcteam/mulch/README.md

 # Mulch

-Mulch is a Gulp recipe that features Twig, LESS/SASS, JS compilation and BrowserSync.
+Mulch is a gulp recipe for compiling twig templates and preprocessor styles and then serving the compiled site while developing.
+It features Twig (twig.js, with designed-in support for JSON data retrieval), LESS/SASS, CSS minification, JS compilation and BrowserSync.
 It's a great starting point for frontend projects that run on PHP backends that use Twig.
 (Craft CMS, Drupal 8, Symfony, HiFi, etc).
 It makes it easy to develop the frontend of those projects without running a whole server.
 Because it has BrowserSync, as soon as changes are made to your source files, those are instantly reflected in the browser without the need to click refresh!

 ## How to install